samuel-jimenez/GramEditor/docs/src/development.md

 ## Keychain access

-Tehanu stores secrets in the system keychain.
+Gram stores secrets in the system keychain.

-However, when running a development build of Tehanu on macOS (and perhaps other platforms) trying to access the keychain results in a lot of keychain prompts that require entering your password over and over.
+However, when running a development build of Gram on macOS (and perhaps other platforms) trying to access the keychain results in a lot of keychain prompts that require entering your password over and over.